UtahRails, Silver

 Panic of 1893

-During the Gilded Age of the 1870s and 1880s, the United States had experienced economic growth and expansion, resulting in increased money supply and gold reserves to back the money supply.
+During the Gilded Age of the 1880s, the financial community in the United States took advantage of the wide spread gold standard and the people at the top experienced economic growth and expansion, resulting in increased money supply and gold reserves to back the money supply.
 But much of this economic expansion depended on high international commodity prices, which fed the growth of reserves of gold in foreign banks.
 Increased gold reserves meant increased silver reserves.

 Some historians identify the Sherman Silver Purchase Act of 1890 as the primary cause for the Panic of 1893.
 The Act required the government to purchase large amounts of silver using Treasury notes, which were backed by gold.
 As the money supply grew, investors became uneasy and began redeeming these notes for gold, rapidly depleting the nation's gold reserves and destabilizing the economy.